csci-362-fall-2018-01/Team-TBD/TestAutomation/docs/README.md

 - ./scripts/runAllTests.sh
 - The results will open in default browser.

-# Test Case Formatting
+## Test Case Formatting
+- We have two folders that contain test case information used in our script.
+The text files in the testCases folder contain information on the test cases that is used in the table of the output.
+The javascript files in the testCaseExecutable folder contain the test cases that will be run.
+In order to add more tests, you need to add your test cases in both folders.
-- Each test case file must follow a specific format which is outlined below
+- Each test case text file must follow a specific format which is outlined below:
 - Naming:
     - The name of the file must be testCase followed by a number
     - The extension of the file must be .txt